ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Like it and put it in hia nose, and fill his
+mouth with it, and even light fire under his
 nose to heat it with it My mother asked
 me never to us the weed, snd I have never
 touched it from that time to the present day.